We've independently reviewed this article to make sure it's as accurate as we can make it.

-Loose wires can be tightened and disconnected wires can always be reconnected.
-Damaged wires can be replaced.
+Loose wires can be tightened, and disconnected wires can always be reconnected.
+The damaged wires need to be replaced.
 Dirty and corroded connections can be cleaned with rubbing alcohol or sandpaper.

 If you’re confident the water pump’s electrical connections are good, then you may have a water pump issue.

-Now, it could be a simple as a pump that needs cleaning.
-Pumps do push water and if something is impeding the pumps ability to rotate and move water, it’ll stop working and the motor should shut off.
+Now, it could be as simple as a pump that needs cleaning.
+Pumps do push water and if something is impeding the pump’s ability to rotate and move water, it’ll stop working, and the motor should shut off.